MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-webhook-reference.md

 ---
-title: Registry webhook schema reference
+title: Webhook Schema Reference for Azure Container Registry
 description: Reference for JSON payload for webhook requests in an Azure container registry, which are generated when webhooks are enabled for artifact push or delete events ms.topic: reference
 author: tejaswikolli-web